Emm-Zee/Havasupai-Website/README.md

 # Havasupai-Website
-HTML, CSS, Javascript website about my backpacking trip to Havasupai Falls.
+Final project for CIT180.
+HTML, CSS, and Javascript.
+Website about backpacking to Havasupai Falls.